spatie/laravel-stripe-webhooks/README.md

 }
 ```

-We highly recommend that you make this job queueable.
-By doing that, you can minimize the response time of the webhook requests.
-This allows you to handle more stripe webhook requests and avoiding timeouts.
+We highly recommend that you make this job queueable, because this will minimize the response time of the webhook requests.
+This allows you to handle more stripe webhook requests and avoid timeouts.

 After having created your job you must register it at the `jobs` array in the `stripe-webhooks.php` config file.
 The key should be the name of [the stripe event type](https://stripe.com/docs/api#event_types) where but with the `.` replaced by `_`.
 The value should be the fully qualified classname.